CS 101

 How Does Community Solar Work?

-Community Solar programs allow homeowners, renters, apartment dwellers, and businesses to save on electricity costs by partnering with solar projects located off-site, but within the same electric utility territory.
+Community Solar programs allow homeowners, renters, and businesses the opportunity to save on electricity costs by partnering with solar projects located within their same electric utility territory with no upfront costs.

 5 Min Read Community Solar Basics

 Community solar is gaining attention for the benefits it can bring to electricity customers.
-But one question comes up again and again: “How does it actually work?”
+But one question comes up again and again in our conversations with potential subscribers: “How does it actually work?”

-In this guide, we’ll walk through the structure step by step so you can see how community solar creates savings and what participation actually looks like.
+In this guide, we’ll walk through the structure step by step so you can see how community solar creates savings and what participation looks like once your home, apartment or business makes the switch.

 What is Community Solar?